cmeeren/Faqt/DOCUMENTATION.md

         // Build the formatter
         .Build()

+// Create a configuration
+let myConfig = FaqtConfig.Default.Format(myFormatter)

-// Set the default formatter Formatter.Set(myFormatter)
+// Set the default config
+Config.Set(myConfig)

-// Set the formatter for a certain scope (until the returned value is disposed) use _ = Formatter.With(myFormatter)
+// Set the config for a certain scope (until the returned value is disposed) use _ = Config.With(myConfig)
 ```

 # Security considerations